scipy-conference/scipy_proceedings/papers/jacob_montiel/jacob_montiel.rst

 Introduction
 ------------

 The minimum pipeline in machine learning is composed of: (1) data collection and processing, (2) model training and (3) model deployment.
 Traditionally, data is collected and processed in batches.
 Although this approach is the state-of-the-art in multiple applications, it is not suitable in the context of evolving data streams as it implies important compromises.
 In batch learning, data is assumed to be accessible (usually stored on a physical device), the limitations on this approach have been pushed as storage and processing power became cheaper.
 Similarly, advances have been done towards data management and  advances in efficient has enable to handle large volumes of data.
 However, there exist instances where storing large volumes of data is not practical.
+Additionally, keeping an accurate model in dynamic systems implies running the batch learning pipeline multiple times, which represents a challenge in fast changing environments.
 For example:

 - Financial markets generate huge volumes of data on a daily basis.
 Depending on the state of such markets and multiple external factors data can become obsolete quickly rendering it useless for creating accurate models.
 Predictive models must be able to adapt fast in order to be useful in this dynamic environment.
 - Predictive maintenance.
 IoT sensors are a continuous source of data that reflects the health of multiple systems, from complex systems such as airplanes to simpler ones such as house appliances.
 Predictive systems are required to react fast as to prevent disruptions from malfunctioning elements.